flognity/flognity/README.md

     - Refactored monolithic C++ code into modular components with clear interfaces, improving maintainability and scalability.
     - Integrated modern UI layers using C#, .NET, and Vue.js to enhance user experience and accessibility of diagnostics data.
-    - Maintained and updated documentation using LaTeX to facilitate knowledge transfer and onboarding of new service personel to set up and maintain sawmill systems.
+    - Maintained and updated documentation using LaTeX to facilitate knowledge transfer and onboarding of new service personnel to set up and maintain sawmill systems.
     - Ensured backward compatibility while introducing new features and improvements.
     - Significantly reduced technical debt and improved development velocity.